 Although it’s an additional cost, incorporating video analytics technology can still be more cost-effective than manned guarding, and the latest advances in AI bring new possibilities for remote video monitoring to become even more effective.

-The recent disruption of the COVID-19 pandemic has created an increased demand for security guards in places such as supermarkets, hospitals and testing facilities.
-Sadly, in the UK, this has correlated with male security guards having the highest death rate; with 45.7% deaths per 100,000 according to the Office of National Statistics.
+The disruption of the COVID-19 pandemic has created an increased demand for security guards in places such as supermarkets, hospitals and testing facilities.
+Sadly, in the UK, this has correlated with male security guards having the highest death rate; with 100.7 deaths per 100,000 according to the Office of National Statistics.

 Taking this into account, a move towards remote guarding lays a good foundation for security systems in times of a pandemic, as well as protecting the lives of security guards.
+Even with an effective vaccine, precautions will still need to be taken in security guards' places of work, making remote guarding an ideal solution.

 Overall, a combined approach of both physical and remote guarding is useful if there are a range of security objectives.
 Yet, as these pros and cons show, in situations that are not focused on protecting people from physical harm, remote guarding is a cost-effective and successful security solution.